 Who doesnt enjoy a blazing and crackling fire to warm the home when the cold winter winds begin to blow?
-But to ensure a safe experience, like your HVAC furnace, it is important to have all your chimney components evaluated and cleaned on a yearly basis or after burning a cord of wood, whichever comes first.
+But to ensure a safe experience, like your HVAC furnace, it is important to have all your chimney components evaluated and cleaned on a yearly basis or more often, depending on the type of fuel you burn.

 What is Creosote and Why is It Dangerous?

 Creosote is a byproduct of burning wood or coal.
-Of course, coal burning is mostly a thing of the past, but firewood is still very popular, despite the fact that processed and packaged fire logs have taken the market by storm over the past few years.
+Of course, coal burning in American homes is mostly a thing of the past, but firewood is still very popular, despite the fact that processed and packaged fire logs have taken the market by storm over the past few years.

 Fire logs also produce creosote, even if it is to a lesser extent.
+Special fire logs are available that help with removing creosote.
 Keep in mind that pellet-burning stoves also produce it.
 Heres how the process works; when you burn wood to produce heat, gasses are produced that do not efficiently burn away.